GRAVITATION

 The mathematical extreme case corresponds to a massive object reduced to a material point of mass \(M\) and an impact parameter \(b=0\) giving an eccentricity \(e=1\) and a parabola reduced to a half straight line with an angle \(\varphi_0=\pi\). \(p\) comes from infinity, reaches the material point \(O\) of mass \(M\) and heads back to infinity in the direction from which it came.

-Note that since the photon has no mass, the center of gravity of the isolated system formed by the massive object and the photon is merged with the center of gravity of the massive object.
+Note that since the photon has no mass, the center of gravity of the isolated system made up of the massive object and the photon is merged with the center of gravity of the massive object.
 Consequently, in the context of classical mechanics, (2.g) to (2.l) give exact values, while (2.a) to (2.f), which apply to a particle of mass \(m\) give approximate values.

 Pericentre and impact parameter \(b\) limit